JJ/docker-raku-test/README.md

 might want to do it separately to check for failing dependencies, for instance.

-If yo need to install non-Perl dependencies, remember that you are going to be using [Alpine Linux](https://alpinelinux.org/) underneath in this container.
+If you need to install non-Perl dependencies, remember that you are going to be using [Alpine Linux](https://alpinelinux.org/) underneath in this container.
 For instance, many modules use `openssl-dev`.
 In that case, you'll have to use this as the testing script: